 Everyone we know in Valencia has been telling us that we had to visit Albufera.
 Separated from the salty Mediterranean Sea by only a narrow strip of land, Albufera is a freshwater lagoon and estuary less than 7 miles south of the city of Valencia.
 An easy day trip by bus for 1,50 Euros each way.

 This week we visited the Lladro Boutique and Factory.
 Wow!
-Their figurines are just simply beautiful.
-We also walked another 25 miles or so trying to catch the last few sites of Valencia before we head off on new adventures.
+Their figurines are simply beautiful.
+We walked another 25 miles or so trying to catch the last few sites of Valencia before we head off on new adventures.
 With our anniversary coming up (special plans), a trip to Bordeaux, France and then more cities in Spain, we will surely have more new adventures to share.

 Today’s blog is proof that our calendar has been full of an eclectic variety of activities and there is even more fun on the horizon.
 This week we managed to ‘see‘ art and ‘be‘ art all in the same week!
 Hooray for us!